Services & Amenities:

 Alerts and Important Information

-There is a $10 per night per pet fee for cats and dogs for all cabins and lodges (pets are not allowed in the Kiptopeke yurt) and a $5 per night per pet fee for dogs on campsites.
+There is a per night per pet fee for cats and dogs in all cabins and lodges (pets are not allowed in the Kiptopeke yurt).
 Customers making reservations via the web are responsible for visiting the park office to pay all applicable pet fees.
-Customers may also call the reservation center at 800-933-7275 to pay the applicable pet fees in advance.
+Customers may also call the reservation center at 800-933-7275 to pay the pet fees in advance.

 Notice for Campers: